asoltys/OT-Contracts/README.md

 The goal is to create a variety of strong and legitimate server contracts, along with several equally strong and legitimate asset contracts—these contracts can then be used to trade, for example: digital gold, digital silver, "digital" bitcoin, and other valuable assets and commodities, across many different servers.
-The vision is for these servers to be low-trust and federated, securing and release assets with zero risk.
+The vision is for these servers to be low-trust and federated, securing and releasing assets and funds with zero risk.

 See: https://github.com/FellowTraveler/Open-Transactions